 Professional Strength Grout Cleaning

 People who have access to a steam cleaner might try using it to clean tile grout.
-This method is very effective, and is used by some professionals.
+This method is very effective and is used by some professionals.

 At some hardware stores and home improvement centers, you can purchase very heavy-duty products designed for commercial use.
 These chemicals are very strong; they should never be mixed with another cleaner, and the directions on the back should be followed exactly.
-Your results might be a little less than professional, even with the heavy duty cleaners, because the pros have special agitating grout brushes that you will most likely not have access to.
+Your results might be a little less than professional, even with the heavy-duty cleaners, because the pros have special agitating grout brushes that you will most likely not have access to.

-need to find a pro for your grout cleaning?Find Pros
+Ready to start your grout cleaning?Find Pros

 How to Clean Grout Like New

 Some grout is so discolored that no type of cleaner, homemade or commercial, will do the job.
-“How to clean grout” is, in these cases, more like “how to resurface grout”.
-The process here is pretty straight forward, though you’ll need more than just a brush and spray bottle to resurface and clean tile grout that is severely stained.
+“How to clean grout” is, in these cases, more like “how to resurface grout.”
+The process here is pretty straightforward, though you’ll need more than just a brush and spray bottle to resurface and clean tile grout that is severely stained.

 The first thing you’ll need is a grout saw.
-Don’t let the name fool you; a grout saw is an almost trowel like tool that’s about the size of a screwdriver.
+Don’t let the name fool you; a grout saw is an almost trowel-like tool that’s about the size of a screwdriver.
 They are quite sharp, though, so be careful not to scratch the tile or yourself when using one.
 Scrape off the top layer of discolored grout with the grout saw, and wipe away or vacuum the excess dust.